 Not to mention, knowing a city’s cost of living can help you decide where to start your business.
 Cost of labor is an important factor that goes into our best states to start a business list.

-Cost of living per state data can vary depending on what factors are analyzed (e.g., housing) and who conducts the study.
+Cost of living in each state data can vary depending on what factors are analyzed (e.g., housing) and who conducts the study.

 For our cost of living comparison by state, we used the following critical information: